Castel Nuovo tickets & tours | Price comparison

 4

-When regular visits resume, aim for the first part of the day.
-The published window is 9 am to 6 pm, with last entry at 5:30 pm, and access can pause at capacity.
+On regular opening days, aim for the first part of the 9 am to 6 pm window.
+Last entry is at 5:30 pm, and access can pause at capacity.
 Early timing usually means less pressure and easier courtyard photos.

 5